Elektroprivreda Srbije: History

 In 1991, the company was reorganized and changed name to Elektroprivreda Srbije.

 During the NATO bombing of Yugoslavia in 1999, many power plants have been severely damaged.
-With the establishment of the UNMIK administration in Kosovo on July 1, 1999, the company lost its access to the local coal mines and power plants, including Kosovo A and Kosovo B power plants.
+With the establishment of the UNMIK administration in Kosovo on 1 July 1999, the company lost its access to the local coal mines and power plants, including Kosovo A and Kosovo B power plants.

 Since then, government-owned Elektroprivreda Srbija by political decision continued to pay off earnings to all of Kosovo-based EPS companies - EPS Surface Mining Kosovo, EPS TPP Kosovo and EPS Elektrokosmet.
 However, all these employees are not working in Kosovo-based power plants, and are only occasionally and indirectly employed by EPS throughout the rest of Serbia.
 As of May 2009, there was a total of around 7,000 such employees which were working only on paper and receive regular earnings.
 As of June 2017, that number was cut to 4,539 employees.
+As of August 2022, a total of 3,300 employees worked for these three companies.

+Following the stabilization of the country after war, in 2004 EPS was again a member of the European interconnected system UCTE.